Broken pipeline on the O'Day Creek

 Never polite, she reviewed the EPA investigation documents we carried.
 She found nothing wrong and then threatened to arrest us. (for being protesting sheep?)
-No because clearly, we now owned the petroleum product (the two gallons)that was killing fish well into the wildlife area (which the Missouri Department of Conservation was not bothered about)
+No because clearly, we now owned the petroleum product lying under the gravel (the two gallons) that was killing fish well into the wildlife area (which the Missouri Department of Conservation was not bothered about)

 The state Senator was crushed at the turn of events.
 He had actually walked the O'Day and witnessed the oily product bubbling out of the rocks like some Hollywood movie.